How Can I Soothe Eczema Without Using a Steroid Cream?

 But as many people have learned, steroid creams are not a lasting solution.
 Not to mention, these topical formulas can sometimes cause side effects.
 Worst of all, they often make the next flare-up even worse.

 Whether you’ve had a bad experience with steroid creams or you’re just looking for a more natural solution for eczema, we can help.
-This guide walks you through safer, more effective treatment options and lifestyle adjustments.
+This guide walks you through safer, more effective solution options and lifestyle adjustments.

 One major problem with topical steroids is that they tend to make atopic dermatitis worse in the long term.
-Dermatologists warn against overuse of this treatment option, and “overuse” generally means applying more than 30 grams in 30 days.
+Dermatologists warn against overuse of this solution option, and “overuse” generally means applying more than 30 grams in 30 days.

 That’s about how long you can expect steroid cream to be effective: one month.

 After that, eczema flare-ups return . . . and they’re often worse than before.
-Your skin gets used to the treatment, rendering the topical steroid less effective than it was.
+Your skin gets used to the solution, rendering the topical steroid less effective than it was.
 This is called “tachyphylaxis.”

 Another possible consequence is that your skin may learn to depend on steroid creams.
 Again, this causes worse flare-ups when your bottle runs out.